ProjectPythia/pythia-foundations/preamble/how-to-use.md

 interaction allows you to experiment with different parameters and observe instantly how results change.

-There are two ways that you can execute the Pythia Foundation book chapters.
+There are two ways that you can execute the Pythia Foundations book chapters.
 Both are described below.

 ### Interacting with Jupyter Notebooks in the cloud via Binder